-Over the period 2010-12, research in the Asian Office will focus on two overarching themes, one for the monetary stability group and one for the financial stability group.
+Over the period 2017-18, research in the Asian Office will focus on two overarching themes related to financial stability and monetary stability.

 The Asian Office's regional treasury dealing room was established in October 2000 to enhance the level of banking services and support to regional customers in managing their foreign exchange reserves.
 The dealing room also serves to broaden the Bank's investments in the region.
 Regional support in settlement operations commenced in 2005.
 Risk monitoring of regional credits and markets is performed by an independent local Risk Control unit.

-The BIS manages a first Asian Bond Fund, ABF1, and is the administrator for ABF2, the second Asian Bond Fund pooling investments in a pan-Asian and eight local funds with private sector participation, for the eleven members of the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP).
-The Asian Office provides local support to these initiatives, including analytical work on bond markets in the region.
+The BIS is the administrator for ABF2, the second Asian Bond Fund pooling investments in a pan-Asian and eight local funds with private sector participation, for the 11 members of the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP).
+The Asian Office provides local support to this initiative, including analytical work on bond markets in the region.